antfu-collective/package-manager-detector/README.md

 [![JSDocs][jsdocs-src]][jsdocs-href]
 [![License][license-src]][license-href]

-Package manager detector is based on lock files, the `package.json` `packageManager` field, and node_modules metadata to detect the package manager used in a project.
+Package manager detector is based on lock files, the `package.json` `packageManager` field, and installation metadata to detect the package manager used in a project.

 It supports `npm`, `yarn`, `pnpm`, `deno`, and `bun`.